suhail-ansari/aerofs-frontend/README.md

 $> npm install
 $> npm run start-dev

+# or serve the files using
+$> python -m SimpleHTTPServer

 # or compile the files using
 $> npm run build

-# the files are compiled in the build folder
+# the files are compiled in the ./build folder

 $ to run tests
 $> npm test